What is Alexa and how does it work? It's a question we get asked more than any other.

 Some people will be surprised to know that Amazon stores recordings of your voice in the cloud, which not everyone will be comfortable with.
 If you want rid, you can delete all voice data by heading to www.amazon.com/myx.
 Check out our guide on how to delete your Amazon Echo voice data for a full run-down.

-Amazon Echo FAQ
+Amazon Echo FAQs

 We try to answer some of the questions we're asked most about Amazon Echo and Alexa.

-Yes, with the new skill, any Sonos speaker will play nicely with any Amazon Echo.
+Yes, with the Sonos skill, any Sonos speaker will play nicely with any Amazon Echo.
 It's a really nice and cheap way to get voice control, and even the Amazon Echo Dot will suffice.
 Just download the skill and link your accounts to get started.

 Which Amazon Echo has the best sound quality?